ewallace/ewallace.github.io/team/_posts/2025-07-22-Lloyd-Morgan.md

 alum: true
 ---

-Lloyd earned an MSc in Synthetic Biology and Biotechnology from the University of Edinburgh and joined the Wallace Lab from May to August 2025.
+As part of his MSc in Synthetic Biology and Biotechnology at the University of Edinburgh, Lloyd worked in the Wallace Lab from May to August 2025

 He completed a research dissertation titled *“Dissecting the Dual Functions of Ssd1 in Cryptococcus neoformans: Post-Transcriptional Control of Growth and Stress Response,”* contributing to Benny Kleinerman’s PhD research.